spooozy/pet-phone-book/README.md

 ## Overview

 The goal of the project is to implement a phonebook.
 The phonebook is an app to store info about your acquaintances and ways to contact them.
+With this phonebook it will be possible to store not only the phone numbers of your acquaintances, but also links to their social networks, contacts in messengers and e-mail.
+Now all contacts can be stored centrally, which will significantly reduce the time you need to find a way to contact your acquaintances.

 ## How to run / to build the app